collective/collective.quickupload/README.rst

 How To
 ======

-- How to add the quickupload view in my own template or viewlet ?
+- How to add the quickupload view in my own template or viewlet?

   Just look the quickupload portlet code, it's really easy.